propjockey/css-api-fetch/README.md

 ...
 ```

 the response variables hold each decimal digit of the width followed by each of the height.
-You can use calc() to do any decoding necessary.
+You can use `calc()` and other techniques to do any decoding necessary.
+Please reach out if you have a specific goal, there's not much that can't be done yet.

-[css-bin-bits](https://propjockey.github.io/css-bin-bits/) can help you convert 16 bit decimal numbers between decimal and binary and perform bitwise operations on the values without JS.
+For example, [css-bin-bits](https://propjockey.github.io/css-bin-bits/) can help you convert 16 bit decimal numbers between decimal and binary and perform bitwise operations on the values without JS.

-an image returned from `api-id-3` that's `129px` wide and `65535px` tall would have the data:
+An image returned from `api-id-3` that's `129px` wide and `65535px` tall would have the data:

 ```css
 --api-3-response-0: 0;